 What About Preventative Care?

-Most of the time cavities are due to a diet high in sugary foods and a lack of brushing.
+Most of the time, cavities are due to a diet high in sugary foods and a lack of brushing.
 Limiting sugar intake and brushing regularly, of course, can help.
-Every time someone eats, an acid reaction occurs inside their mouth as bacteria digests the sugars.
-During this time the acid environment can destroy the tooth structure, eventually leading to cavities.
+Every time someone eats, an acid reaction occurs inside their mouth as bacteria digest the sugars.
+During this time, the acid environment can destroy the tooth structure, eventually leading to cavities.

 Tips for Cavity Prevention:

 - Encourage brushing, flossing, and rinsing.

 - Drink water or milk instead of drinks high in sugar.

 Dr. Walker may decide that fluoride should be part of your overall treatment.
 Fluoride treatments re-mineralize teeth, stop developing cavities, and make your teeth more resistant to acid attacks from plaque, bacteria, and sugars in the mouth.